 Materials used in Making Ancient Egyptian Jewelry

 Although gold and copper were the most common materials used in the production of jewelry, other materials such as clay, obsidian, garnet, rock crystals, and carnelians were also used.
-The price of each jewelry depended on the type of materials used in making them; thus, copper jewelry was the most readily available and common to the general public.
+The price of each piece of jewelry depended on the type of materials used in making them; thus, copper jewelry was the most readily available and common to the general public.
 More prosperous people opted for golden jewelry, while the top class in the social hierarchy often wore jewelry made from rare gems and rock crystals.

 As observed from jewelry found in ancient tombs, ancient Egyptians often mixed copper and gold with colorants, giving the jewelry the characteristic color of precious gems.
 Most of these materials were locally sourced, but as centuries passed and Egyptians started to interact and trade with other countries, they were able to obtain and make jewelry with some materials which could only be obtained from foreign countries.
 Pieces of jewelry made from these types of materials, including diamonds, Magok rubies, sapphire, green emeralds, were usually the most expensive.